Best kettle of 2023 in the UK - the top 12 electric kettles reviewed and ranked

 Looking for the best kettle?
 We've been busy brewing endless cups of tea with these electric kettles from Dualit, Breville, De'Longhi and more

 No appliance will get more use in your home than the best kettle.
-From speedy boil times to sleek and attractive designs, the best kettle for you will depend on your specific needs and preferences.
+From speedy boil times to clever designs, the right kettle for you will depend on your specific needs and preferences, as well as your hot beverage of choice.

-That's why we've been busy reviewing the top 12 kettles (from a long list of many more) to bring you our complete ranking.
-We've kept a keen eye out for energy efficiency too, with a one-cup kettle also featured in this roundup.
+That's why we've been busy reviewing the top 13 kettles (from a long list of many more) to bring you our complete ranking.
+We've kept a keen eye out for energy efficiency too, with a penny-saving one-cup kettle also featured in this roundup.

 If you're a tea lover who likes different types of green and herbal teas, you might enjoy one of the smartest kettles on the market.
-They will offer different temperature levels to avoid scorching your brew at 100 degrees.
+They will offer different temperature levels to avoid scorching your green tea at 100 degrees.

 And of course, if you want to upgrade to on-demand boiling water from your sink, take a look at the best boiling water taps.
-If you're set on the classic method, be sure to pair your new kettle with one of the best toasters.
+Or if you're set on the classic method, be sure to pair your new kettle with one of the best toasters.

 Quick list - the best kettles